aelfric/ncfl-livedocs/cx.md

   - PLEASE CLICK “{{button}}” TO ACKNOWLEDGE YOU HAVE RECEIVED THE BALLOT.
 Tab staff will check all rooms, so do not wait until starting to click start.
   - ONLY THE ASSIGNED JUDGE MAY JUDGE.
 YOU MAY NOT (NEVER EVER) ALLOW SOMEONE ELSE TO JUDGE IN YOUR NAME.
-YOU MAY NOT FIND A SUBSTITUTE JUDGE.
+ONLY THE TABROOM CAN CHANGE A JUDGE.
 - Once you are in your room:
   - If debaters are missing at In Room Time, text or email tab or tell a member of tab staff